2020 24 Hours of Daytona: Report

 This would be the second year in a row that Wayne Taylor Racing has won the event, and the third time out of the past four years (since the DPi era started) that the team won the 24 hour event.
 Scott Dixon and Ryan Briscoe joined returning drivers and previous winners Renger van der Zande and Kamui Kobayashi as overall winners.
 Second on the podium was the Joest Racing #77 Mazda of Oliver Jarvis, Olivier Pla, and Tristan Nunez.
 This was the first time that Mazda as a manufacturer had finished the 24 Hours of Daytona classified.
-The #5 Mustang Sampling/JDC Motorsports Cadillac entry of Joao Barbosa, Loic Duval, and Sebastian Bourdais finished third for the overall podium.
+The #5 Mustang Sampling/JDC Motorsports Cadillac entry of Joao Barbosa, Loic Duval, and Sébastien Bourdais finished third for the overall podium.
 The LMP2 victory went to the DragonSpeed Oreca 07 of Colin Braun, Herik Hedman, Ben Hanley, and Harrison Newey.
 Second was the PR1/Mathiasen Motorsports Oreca 07 entry of Gabriel Aubry, Nicholas Boulle, Ben Keating, and Simon Trummer.
 Further back in third was the Oreca 07 of Era Motorsports driven by Ryan Lewis, Dwight Merriman, Nicolas Minassian, and Kyle Tilley.

 The war in GTLM class was won over by BMW Team RLL in the #24 BMW M8 GTE, composed of the driver lineup of Jesse Krohn, Augusto Farfus, John Edwards, and Chaz Mostert.Second and third was taken by the Porsche GT Team and their Porsche 911 RSR-19's.
 Second place went to the #912 driven by Earl Bamber, Laurens Vanthoor, and Mathieu Jaminet.
 The #911 took third, raced by Nick Tandy, Fredric Makowiecki, and Matt Campbell.
 The GTD category was won by the #48 Paul Miller Racing Lamborghini Huracan GT3 Evo's driver lineup of Bryan Sellers, Madison Snow, Corey Lewis, and Andrea Caldarelli.
 Second place was the #44 GRT Magnus Racing team of Andy Lally, Marco Mapelli, John Potter, and Spencer Pumpelly.
 Third was the #88 WRT Speedstar Audi Sport entry of Mirko Bortolotti, Rolf Ineichen, Daniel Morad, and Dries Vanthoor.

+Post-race

+Since it was the season's first race, Briscoe, van der Zande, Dixon, and Kobayashi led the DPi Drivers' Championship with 35 points each.
+Jarvis, Nunez, and Pla were second with 32 points.
+Bourdais, Barbosa, and Duval were third with 30 points.
+Edwards, Krohn, Farfus, and Mostert led the GTLM Drivers' Championship with 35 points each.
+Bamber, Laurens Vanthoor, and Jaminet were second with 32 points.
+Makowiecki, Tandy, and Campbell were third with 30 points.
+Sellers, Snow, lewis, and Caldarelli led the GTD Drivers' Championship, followed by the second-placed Lally, Potter, Pumpelly, and Mapelli.
+Bortolotti, Ineichen, Morad, and Dires Vanthoor were third.
+Konica Minolta Cadillac DPi-V.R, BMW Team RLL, and Paul Miller Racing became the leaders of their respective class Teams' Championships.
+LMP2 teams and drivers didn't score points due to the event only counting towards the Michelin Endurance Cup.
+Cadillac, BMW, and Lamborghini assumed the lead of their respective Manufacturers' Championships with ten races left in the season.